 Belaugh Reach - As you leave the railway viaduct and head upstream for Belaugh there are plenty of free moorings on the starboard.
 On the port is Bridge Broad which you can cross and rejoin the river at the right hand end.
 The river is tree-lined and narrow in places so care should be taken on bends.
 The first long straight reach is a boat testing area for boatyards.
 Travelling upstream you will go past Caen Meadow and Castle Staithe which has free mooring.
 A little further on is the entrance to Belaugh Broad on the right and Norton's Broad on the left.
 Neither of these is navigable.
 There are no good mooring places until you reach Belaugh.

 Coltishall Reach - A long reach which has shallow water on the right alongside the meadow brings you to Belaugh.
 A 3mph limit is in place for the village which has two public moorings.
 Continuing towards Coltishall the river is narrow and meanders between tree-lined stretches and reed fringes.
+From May to September, water plants are common in this stretch and there is typically a 3 metre margin left uncut on each river edge.
 Another 3mph limit starts at Anchor Street and the Anchor Moorings.

 A little further on is Coltishall Common with plenty of mooring.
 You can continue to Horstead Lock where informal moorings and a turning area before the lock gates can be found.
 Please note that the river to the lock is very narrow and care should be taken.
+Water plants are prevalent in this stretch from May to September and there is typically a margin left uncut on each river edge, which may not be visible on the surface.
 There are also areas of natural sand and gravel river bed which at some states of tide are shallower than the stated 1.5 m Waterways Specification navigable depth for this reach.
 Please see the more detailed map showing the location of the shallow stretch of waterway as you head towards Coltishall Lock.
 As these features are part of the natural river form, capital dredging to remove these features is not part of the current Sediment Management Strategy.
 The left fork to the Horstead Mill pond is shallow and not suitable for motor craft.